MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-export-sharing.md

 ## Users can send email subscriptions to external users

-The **Users can send email subscriptions to external userss** setting helps organizations choose whether external users can be included as recipients of email subscriptions.
+The **Users can send email subscriptions to external users** setting helps organizations choose whether external users can be included as recipients of email subscriptions.

 External users are users outside of the organization that have not been added as Azure Active Directory business-to-business (B2B) guest users.
 If this setting is turned off, an external user who isn't already a guest user in the organization can't be included as a recipient of an email subscription.